seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 #### double upperBoundaryTest()

+* Different values within a range is being tested to ensure the correct upper bound value is returned and no bug is detected.
 * All functions uses the getUpperBound method to return the upper boundary within a given range.
 * Test case #1 confirms whether the upper bound value is returned when a range of positive values are given.
 ~~~Java
 public class upperBoundaryTest {
 	@Test
 	public void Positives() {
 		assertEquals("Upper bound should be 1", 1, new Range(0, 1).getUpperBound(), .000000001d);   //Two positive test